InfoMatePL/InfoTracker/README.md

 Tips:
 - Search supports table names, full IDs (namespace.schema.table), column names, and URIs.
 Press Enter to highlight all matches.
 - Click a column to switch into lineage mode (upstream/downstream highlight).
 Clicking another column clears the previous selection.
+ - Use the left panel to add/remove tables from the canvas.
+Edges render only between currently visible tables.

 ## 🧪 Testing